Abolitionist-Project/QuantiModo-Sync-Android/README.md

 - Data Habit
 - More to come!

 If you want to add an app, you just need to make a converter for it.
-A converter transforms the data from a app's database into a form that can be posted to the QuantiModo API.
+A converter transforms the data from a tracking app's database into a form that can be posted to the QuantiModo API.
 Email info@quantimo.do to find out more.